nikhilrajpoot21/Personal-Portfolio/README.md

 ## 🚧 Project Status
 🛠️ **In Progress**
 Frontend scaffolding is ready.
-Backend integration and cloud deployment planned.
+Backend integration is ready and cloud deployment planned.

 ---